 The eventual failure of the railway project in the 1920s limited the extent of development.
-Both groups of dwellings are away from the main settlement area of the village and separated from it by the wooded valley of Limehouse Bottom, a strong landscape feature which extends along Ninehams Road up to Gorsey Down Farm to the north and into attractive open fields to the south.
+Both groups of dwellings are away from the main settlement area of the village and separated from it by the wooded valley of Limehouse Bottom, a strong landscape feature which extends into Gorsey Down farm to the north and into attractive open fields to the south.
 Mainly two-storey cottages in Old Lane and Ship Hill face open fields, Tatsfield Green or the Millennium Wood which gives the area an open and spacious feel, aided by the mature trees in the curtilage of Colegates, a listed building in large grounds.
-These features are important in defining the character of the Village and should be protected.

 In Maesmaur Road, mainly single-storey detached dwellings set behind mature hedges and generous green verges are interspersed with varying gaps.
-The spacing of dwellings becomes much more sparse along this bridleway.
-The gaps consist of a variety of woodland, gardens, equestrian and undeveloped plots which all help to provide a strong sense of openness which should be preserved.
+Built form becomes much more sparse along this bridleway.
+The gaps consist of a variety of woodland, gardens, equestrian and undeveloped plots which all help to preserve a strong sense of openness, helped by its elevated position.
 A distinct group of substantial detached houses in large gardens in Chestnut Avenue is included in Area 3.
 This group lies on the edge of the escarpment and is set within the Surrey Hills AONB.